 - Loss of use of a limb, organ, or other important bodily function

 You may still qualify for compensation if you have not sustained any of these injuries, but it is your responsibility to prove that your injuries meet the threshold of a serious injury.
 With evidence of your injuries and how they progressed in severity can help your case.

-You May Receive Compensation for Your Injuries and Other Damages
+Compensation You May Be Eligible to Receive for Your Damages

-- Pain and suffering: Your injuries caused you physical and/or emotional distress.
+- Pain and suffering: Your injuries caused you physical and emotional distress.

-- Disfigurement or scarring: Your appearance has been permanently altered in some way because of your injuries, which may cause pain or affect your self-confidence.
+- Disfigurement or scarring: Your appearance has been permanently altered in some way because of your injuries.

-- Other expenses: You needed to employ someone to take care of tasks that your injuries prevented you from doing, such as childcare or housekeeping.
-This may also apply to future expenses if your injuries are permanent or still healing.
+- Other expenses: Any out-of-pocket expenses that you needed to take care of tasks that your injuries prevented you from doing, such as childcare or housekeeping.

 - Lost income: You stopped going to work for a while because of your injuries.